marcduiker/azure-functions-university/lessons/blob.md

 # Blob Bindings

-Watch the recording of this lesson [on YouTube](https://youtu.be/z5AQdk-43ZI).
+Watch the recording of this lesson [on YouTube 🎥](https://youtu.be/z5AQdk-43ZI).

 ## **Goal**